 Until 2011, Syria was an ethnically and religiously diverse country with a population of approx 22 million people.
 An ancient civilisation, its capital, Damascus, is famous in the Bible as the Apostle Paul was converted on the road there.

 Civil war broke out following protests in March 2011 triggered by the Arab Spring.
 This war has turned into the worst humanitarian disaster of our time.
-As of mid 2015 at least 220,000 people are estimated to have been killed, around half of them civilians.
+Some 250,000 people are estimated to have been killed, around half of them civilians.

-Over half Syria’s population (12m) have had to leave their homes, often multiple times: 7.6 million are homeless inside the country, and almost 4 million have fled to neighboring countries as refugees, the majority to Lebanon and Jordan.
+Over half Syria’s population (12m) have had to leave their homes, often multiple times: 7.6 million are homeless inside the country, and almost 5 million have fled to neighboring countries as refugees, the majority to Lebanon, Jordan and Turkey.
 Over half of them are children.
 This is the world’s largest refugee crisis.

 The once prosperous country has been destroyed.
 There are daily bombings, horrific human rights violations, and in September 2013 the UN confirmed that use of chemical weapons was widespread.

-The war is predicted to last for many years to come.
+In spite of recent efforts to end the conflict, the violence is expected to continue for many years to come.
 With no end in sight and the humanitarian response critically underfunded, this is a tragedy of colossal proportions producing a scale of human suffering almost impossible to comprehend.

 Our work in SYRIA